free things to do in New York City

 Author Reading | Simple Acts: The Busy Family's Guide to Giving Back

-Teaching young children to be socially conscious, community oriented, and eager to volunteer seems like a daunting task, especially for busy families with children of varying ages.
-Simple Acts by Natalie Silverstein brings busy parents practical, easy-to-do ideas, to involve the whole family in volunteering and helping others in the community.
+Teaching young children to be socially conscious, community oriented, and eager to volunteer seems like more a daunting task, especially for busy families with children of varying ages.
+Simple Acts by Natalie Silverstein brings busy parents practical, easy-to-do ideas, to involve the whole family in volunteering and helping others in the community. less

 New York City, NY; NYC